jrsawvel/Wren/docs/wren-api.md

 The API, however, always returns JSON, according to the information at <https://webmention.net/draft>

+### Micropub

+Wren supports Micropub on the server.
+More about Micropub and its spec can be found at <https://indieweb.org/Micropub>.

+Micropub clients created by other developers can be used to create posts at Wren websites.

+The client makes a POST request to the Wren Micropub endpoint found at `/micropub`.

+According to the [Micropub W3C spec](https://www.w3.org/TR/micropub), the client can send either JSON or x-www-form-urlencoded data.

+The Wren Micropub server implementation supports the `in-reply-to` attribute.
+When a user creates a reply post with a Micropub client, the user enters the URL to the post being replied to within the Micropub client, and that info is sent to the Wren Micropub endpoint in the `in-reply-to` name=value field.
+Wren determines that the new post is a reply, and then Wren sends a Webmention to the website that is suppose to receive the reply.

 ### RESPONSE CODES

 The Wren API borrowed the simple approach from the [White House Web API Standards](https://github.com/WhiteHouse/api-standards).